Sara-Rezaeimanesh/Sara-Rezaeimanesh/README.md

 - Thank you for checking out my github profile.
 - I have uploaded my most important course projects and the projects I've worked on independently here.
-- The persian project descriptions are uploaded alongside most projects and there is also a short summary of the project description in the readme file.
+- The Persian project descriptions are uploaded alongside most projects and there is also a short summary of them in English in the readme file.